Baseball (drinking game): Teams

 Baseball is usually played with two teams of even numbers, though it can be played by an odd number so long as the relative drinking/playing strengths are even.
 Each team begins with two captains who pick their team in an alternating fashion.
 The captain who picks second then chooses whether to be home (shoot second) or away (shoot first.)

 Playing field

 The game is typically played on either a ping pong table or a folding banquet table.
 In general, this will be a plywood board cut to proper size, sometimes painted with sports, school, or fraternity symbols and given a liquid-proof coating.

 Equipment

 The most common cups used are 16-ounce disposable plastic cups with ridge-lines which can be used precisely to measure the amount of beer to be poured into the cup.

 38 mm or 40 mm table tennis (ping pong) balls are typically used for game play.

 Alcohol

 Usually an inexpensive light beer is used because of the large quantities of beer which may be consumed during the course of several games.
+You may or may not get belligerently drunk from playing baseball, and it usually devolves into a contact sport by the 7th inning stretch.